 It is a little easy at Outdoor Retailer to get the glassy eyed, overwhelmed sort of look and go into autopilot.
 So much great outdoor great, flying at you from every angle.
-But as I was chasing my little ones around, something green caught my eye: The Edelrid Fraggle Kids Climbing Harness.
+But as I was chasing my little ones around, something green caught my eye: Edelrid Kid’s Fraggle Harness

 Why?
 Other than the bright green color?
 This is why:

-For years now my husband and I have been clipping a rope onto the backs of our kids as they climb.
+For years now my husband and I have been clipping an additional rope onto the backs of our kids as they climb.
+They are still securely tied into the top rope but tow a rope up with them as well.
 Why?
 Well, climb with a young kid once and here are somethings you might experience: